 About NSM - the Norwegian National Security Authority

-The Norwegian National Security Authority (NSM) is Norway’s agency for national preventive security.
+The Norwegian National Security Authority (NSM) is Norway’s agency for national protective security.

-Through advice, control activities, supervision, security testing and security research NSM shall help organisations to protect civilian and military information, systems, objects and infrastructure that are relevant to national security.
-NSM is responsible for a national cyber warning system for critical infrastructure (VDI) that detects and warn of cyberoperations against digital infrastructure.
-NSM also has a national responsibility for coordinating the handling of serious cyberoperations.
+NSM helps organisations protect civilian and military information, systems, objects and infrastructure that are relevant to national security by giving advice and performing control activities, supervision, security testing and security research.
+In order to protect digital infrastructure, NSM operates a national warning system for critical infrastructure (VDI) and coordinates national efforts to handle serious cyberoperations.
 The National Cyber Security Centre (NCSC-NOR) is part of NSM.
 NSM is the governmental organisation authorised to approve cryptographic systems and products for the protection of information classified according to Norway’s Security Act.

 NSM is administratively subordinate to the Ministry of Justice and Public Security.
 In addition, the Ministry of Defence has authority of NSM with respect to their area of responsibility.